 Thinking about joining a morning sumo practice tour in Tokyo?
 We sent one of our writers along on one so we can tell you all about it.
 Read on for an inside scoop into sumo training, including background on Japan’s national sport and the big bois who take part in it.

-The day we went to check out training at the Oguruma Stable, the rooms smelled like a mix of sweaty gym and baby powder.
-When we arrived, most of the rikishi were already in the training room and warming up by—you guessed it—doing the famous sideways stomp.
+The day we went to check out training at Oguruma-beya the rooms smelled like a mix of sweaty gym and baby powder.
+When we arrived, most of the rikishi (the wrestlers) were already in the training room and warming up by — you guessed it — doing the famous sideways stomp.
 The only sound, the thigh slapping and shouting by the wrestlers, was slightly muffled by the wooden walls.
-This ritual is supposed to expel bad demons from the doyou (ring), while warming up the leg muscles.
+This ritual is supposed to expel bad demons from the dohyō (ring), while warming up the leg muscles.

 Besides the fact that you will be sitting so close to the ring that you can smell the mix of sand and sweat, observing sumo training also gives you the opportunity to see a side of the fighters’ lives you don’t get to see during the tournaments.
 The hierarchy amongst the rikishi becomes apparent, and even if you don’t speak Japanese, you can see the older fighters both teasing and advising their younger stable mates.

 Useful links for arranging a sumo training experience in Tokyo

 Once you have made your booking, a guide will email you with the details, including the early morning pick-up time and location, rules and stable names.

 Ahead of the tour, you can pop over to the official sumo website and check out your stable’s oyakata, rikishi and their ranks.